komaeda/dotfiles/README.md

   using N, and Ruby using rbenv is installed.
 - __git__: Git config.
 - __i3__: Configuration for i3, my window manager.
+- __kitty__: Configuration for my terminal emulator of choice, Kitty.
 - __nvim__: NeoVim config, but can be used with plain Vim with a few alterations.
 - __polybar__: Polybar config, a status bar that I use with i3.